LogoLogo

 Numeric visualizations use a numeric attribute to either vary colors or sizes between ranges of values and are defined in FSL with "type: numeric".

-Ranges are calculated between 3-10 discrete steps using a classification method or on a continuous scale between an attribute’s min and max values.
+Ranges are calculated between 3-10 discrete steps using a or on a continuous scale between an attribute’s min and max values.
 Felt offers the following methods to symbolize numeric data:

 Jenks Natural Breaks